tmt514/CSCI2244Fall23/site/docs/index.md

 ## Grading

-* 40% Homeworks: There will be 12 problem sets.
+* 27% Homeworks: There will be 12 problem sets.
 The highest 9 PS scores count towards to your homework grade.
-* 15% Exam 1.
+* 18% Exam 1.
+(50 minutes)
-* 15% Exam 2.
+* 18% Exam 2.
+(50 minutes)
-* 30% Exam 3.
+* 36% Exam 3.
+(2 hours)
-* +1% if I can recognize you at the end of the semester.
+* 1% if I can recognize you at the end of the semester.

 ## Homeworks

 There will be 12 problem sets, and each problem set is released at least 168 hours before due.
 The typical deadline is 10PM (ET) but I allow submissions up to 11:59PM (ET) on the same day. <b>I do not accept submissions later than 11:59PM.
 This is a hard constraint, no excuse, sorry.</b> (That's why we dropped 3 PS scores!)

+Each homework is worth of 20 points, and usually consists of three parts:

+1. Writing Assignments (Mostly Mathematical Proofs).
+(12 points)
+2. Canvas Quizzes.
+(4 points)
+3. Programming Assignments.
+(4 points)

+Occasionally there are bonus questions.
+However, bonus questions are usually significantly more challenging, and require much more effort.

+### Typesetting Your Homework Submissions

+All mathematical expressions **must be typesetted**.
+A badly typesetted submission could get a [desk-rejection](https://en.wikipedia.org/wiki/Scholarly_peer_review#:~:text=At%20this%20phase%20many%20articles%20receive%20a%20%22desk%20reject%22%2C%20that%20is%2C%20the%20editor%20chooses%20not%20to%20pass%20along%20the%20article.%20The%20authors%20may%20or%20may%20not%20receive%20a%20letter%20of%20explanation.) without any credit.
+The easiest way to typeset the homeworks in this course is to use [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
+We will provide LaTeX templates for each homework assignment and you can utilize [Overleaf](https://www.overleaf.com/) to write down the solutions.

+### IPython Notebooks

+All programming assignments will be in the **IPython Notebook format**(`.ipynb`).
+We highly recommend you to install [Jupyter Notebook](https://ipython.org/notebook.html) on your computer.
+However, installing Jupyter Notebook locally is not necessary.
+Sometimes there could be technical issues (that would be good learning experiences for the hardcore CS stuff).
+If you encounter such a situation right before the homework deadlines, there are other options for you.
+For example, you can utilize [Google Colab](https://colab.research.google.com/) which provides basic computing resources in ipython format that suit our needs.

 ## Exams

 * Closed book exams.
+* I will provide one **common info sheet** and unlimited scratch papers for you.
 * You are allowed to bring 1 page (2-sided) of **hand written** cheat sheet.

 ## Academic Honesty

 You should be responsible for all the mathematical works and the submitted codes.
 Please read the [Boston College academic integrity policy](https://www.bc.edu/bc-web/academics/sites/university-catalog/policies-procedures.html#tab-academic_integrity_policies).
-Behavior that is not in the spirit of the above guidelines may be reported to the appropriate class dean for review by the Academic Integrity Board.
+Dishonest behaviors may be reported and then reviewed by the Academic Integrity Board.

 ## Services for Students with Disabilities

-Please see [this page](https://www.bc.edu/content/bc-web/offices/student-affairs/sites/dean-of-students/disability-services.html) for the students with disabilities and need help.
+Please see [this page](https://www.bc.edu/content/bc-web/offices/student-affairs/sites/dean-of-students/disability-services.html) for the students with disabilities who need help.

 ## Wellness

-Your health and well-being is important!
+Your health and well-being are important!
-Please be aware that the university provides a range of support services for students struggling with mental health issues.
+Please be aware that Boston College provides a range of support services for students who need help on mental health.
 Please see [this page](https://www.bc.edu/content/bc-web/offices/student-affairs/sites/counseling.html).